PuchongOffice/TestAuth/README.md

 # Step 3

-Open the Browser & make an account with the Invitation Token that I sent you on Facebook *If it gives an error, then login to <a href="http://safenetforum.org">safenetforum.org</a> with the user/pass I sent you, and then register your token at <a href="http://invite.maidsafe.net">invite.maidsafe.net</a>
+Open the Browser & make an account with the Invitation Token that I sent you on Facebook
+<br>*If it gives an error, then login to <a href="http://safenetforum.org">safenetforum.org</a> with the user/pass I sent you, and then register your token at <a href="http://invite.maidsafe.net">invite.maidsafe.net</a>

 # Step 4